 Hi, I my name is Colin Philippot.
 I have been tutoring students in the Animal Health Technology program for the last 8 years.
 I have always enjoyed working with new students that have a passion for veterinary medicine and I try to make it my goal that each time we meet you will have a clear idea of what you need to do moving forward.
 Please feel free to contact me with any questions you may have and I will try my best to help you reach the finish line.

 Hi!
-I’m the Coordinator of the Academic Success Centre and I’m thrilled to be working with all the brilliant people you see on this page.
-My work at the ASC includes managing Centre activities and developing new services that help Red River students do their best in college.
-I’m thrilled be part of this dynamic team.
-It’s filled with educators who are dedicated to supporting RRC students.
+I’m the Manager of the Academic Success Centre and I’m thrilled to be working with all the brilliant people you see on this page.
+Our Centre is filled with educators who are dedicated to supporting RRC students and we pride ourselves in doing all we can to ensure students have the best chance of success at RRC and in their careers.
 Drop by for a visit anytime to meet our team!

 Hello!
 I’m Kaleigh, and I joined the incredible ASC team in January 2016 as an ESL Specialist.
 I work with Michelle to ESL support students, ESL tutors, and programs, and to assist students to develop the language skills they need to be successful in their academic programs and in the workplace.